 - If the revision sought is undergraduate academic amnesty submit the Petition for Academic Amnesty (Undergraduate) (Form No. 13) along with the petition.

 - If the revision sought is a reinstated course extension after a grade of “I” was changed to an “F” submit a new Petition for Course Extension (Incomplete Grade) (Form No. 2) along with the petition.

-- If the revision sought is a grade appeal after 90 days submit an Academic Records Revision Grade Change Appeal (Form No. 42) along with the petition.
+- If the revision sought is a grade change after 90 days submit an Academic Records Revision Grade Change (Form No. 42) along with the petition.

 - If the revision sought is a complete drop or complete withdrawal submit an Academic Records Revision Complete Drop/Withdrawal (Form No. 43) along with the petition.

 - If the revision sought is a partial drop or partial withdrawal submit an Academic Records Revision Drop/Withdraw from Course(s) (Form No. 44) along with the petition.